astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/designpractices/git.md

 moments that add up to good software over time.

-**Give a brief overview of what happened**: In the description of a pull request, I like to type out some bullet points of what I did, because not only does it help keep me on track, but the person reviewing my code can look at a glance and see what they're looking for in the code.
+**Give a brief overview of what happened**: In the description of a pull request, I like to type out some bullet points of what I did.
+It helps to keep me on track but the person reviewing my code can also look the description at a glance and find what they're looking for in the code.

 **Don't delete early**.
 I am so often hitting "resolve conversation" early, which is a bad idea.
 Get verbal or textual confirmation that your reviewer understands why you're resolving the conversation, or else they will be looking for where their conversation went *and* still needing to talk to you about it.

+Follow through with your issues. **Talk to your stakeholders** or boss or whoever it is to truly understand what the ticket or issue is about.
+Don't just work in an isolated environment, see the full picture of where your fix or feature is in the entire system.

 [^ref1]: Please don't look at the commit messages for this repository.